 This Asian Grilled Chicken Drumsticks recipe is a great way to put a delicious twist on inexpensive chicken drumsticks this grilling season.
-The sweet and salty Asian chicken marinade adds incredible flavor and helps the chicken maintain moisture.
+I find the sweet and salty Asian chicken marinade adds incredible flavor as well as helping the chicken maintain moisture.
+The chicken drumsticks marinated in this are not just flavorful, but tender and juicy too!

 The Asian chicken marinade recipe is also perfect for other cuts of chicken beside chicken legs, especially other dark meat cuts like boneless skinless chicken thighs.
-It's great on chicken wings, and yes you can use it on breast meat too!
+It's great on chicken wings, and yes you can use it on chicken breasts too!

 These Asian Chicken Drumsticks are actually a melding of a simple soy sauce based Asian BBQ sauce and a technique I recently found to slash chicken skin to help marinade penetrate.